Creates an image object from the specified named asset.

 - watchOS 2.0+

-The name of the file.
-If this is the first time the image is being loaded, the method looks for an image with the specified name in the application’s main bundle.
+The name of the image asset or file.
+For images in asset catalogs, specify the name of the image asset.
 For PNG images, you may omit the filename extension.
 For all other file formats, always include the filename extension.

 nil if the method could not find the specified image.